EddieTheEd/Obsidian-Vault/002_Notes/English Podcast Draft 2.md

 (Storm music, boat images)

-The voyage was agonising, with the waves thundering like the artillery shells back at home.
-It was as if I had never left.
-The boat would be constantly barraged by the violent rage of the ocean.
-The suffocating winds of salt was overwhelmed by the smell of vomit and mould.
-This was a struggle that everyone onboard experienced, for months on end.
-Not everyone made it through.
-My grandmother would pass away a few kilometres from the shores of Australia.

 **Host:** Wow.
 I'm deeply sorry for your loss.

 **Hải Minh:** She was one of the lucky ones.
 She was buried in Australia.
 Those that died before would be thrown into the sea.
 Their graves being the vast waterbed of the Pacific.
 Our family went through all this pain and suffering, just to make it to Australia.
 To have a new life, one free from authority.
 For them, the risk of dying thousands of kilometres away from home was worth it.